Huegoxaga/notes/embedded/README.md

 - Many IoT devices use microcontrollers.
 Their main advantage is reducing the size and cost of a similar system using separate microprocessors/memory/input/output devices.
 - There are development boards that include a microcontroller.
 It removes the necessity of designing a PCB for the microcontroller.
   - A programeer with a debugger is an additional hardware lays in between the development boards's MCU and the USB input port.
+  - Debugger also has a smaller MCU and an have its own clock.
+It need the installation of a firmware.
+USB connector should connect to it to debug.
+It has a jumpper and only works when jumpper are connected.
 - Types of Microcontroller
   - PIC Microcontroller - PIC Stands for Peripheral Interface Controller produced by Microchip technology
   - ARM Microcontroller - ARM stands for Advanced RISC Machine.